jakesgordon/sprite-factory/README.md

  - `:width`    - fix width of each sprite to a specific size
  - `:height`   - fix height of each sprite to a specific size
  - `:pngcrush` - pngcrush the generated output image (if pngcrush is available)
+ - `:nocss`    - suppress generation of output css file (`run!` returns css content as a string instead)

 Options can be passed as command line arguments to the `sf` script: